What is Breast MRI?

-Just as mammograms are x-ray machines specially designed for the breasts, breast MRI also requires special equipment.
+Just as mammograms are a special type of x-ray machine designed for the breast tissue, breast MRI also requires special equipment.
 While during classical whole-body MRI patient usually lies at the back, for a breast MRI, the woman usually lies face down, with her breasts positioned through openings in the table.
 In order to check breast positioning, the technologist watches the MRI through a window while monitoring for any potential movement.
 This MRI machine is called an MRI with dedicated breast coils, which not all hospitals and imaging centers have.

 Rules, by which you should prepare for the examination, are basically the same as for classical MRI.
 About how to prepare for an MRI examination you can read more here.

 |Insured patient (25% copay)||$300 – $1,000||$700 – $3,000|

 What are the limitations of the breast MRI?

 As within any MRI examination, you will be asked to lay as motionless as possible.
 High-quality images are assured only if you are able to remain perfectly still and follow breath-holding instructions while the images are being recorded.
 If you are anxious, confused or in severe pain, you may find it difficult to lie still during imaging.
 Also, a very large person may not fit into the opening of certain types of MRI machines.

 The presence of an implant or another metallic object sometimes makes it difficult to obtain clear images due to streak artifacts from the metallic objects.